tetyanaloskutova/remote-works/docs/architecture/gdpr.rst

 GDPR Compliance
 ===============

-Saleor handles few aspects of the GDPR regulation by default.
+Remote-works handles few aspects of the GDPR regulation by default.

 Deleting users
 --------------